dready92/10er10/UPGRADE.md

 - exports.library.defaultTab in config.js to select the default display when click on Catalog
 - use native gzip module when running with node >= 0.6.0 (no need for connect-gzip module then)
 - helper to explain the review number that appears next to "Personnal Space"
+- new context menus for songs (when clicking on the + icon)

+**Be aware**

+In a not so long future, 10er10 will require you to run a node.js >= 0.6.0.
+This is needed for the software to launch background jobs, that will allow for even more wonderfulness !

 Upgrade from 0.8 to 0.9
 =======================